cozy/DACC/README.md

 ```

-ℹ️ If you want to request an actual server, replace `http://localhost:5000/measure` by the actual URL, e.g. `https://dacc.cozycloud.cc/measure`.
+ℹ️ If you want to request an actual server, replace `http://localhost:5000/measure` by the actual URL, e.g. `https://dacc.cozycloud.cc/measure`, or `https://dacc-dev.cozycloud.cc/measure` for tests.

 ℹ️ The `token` is automatically injected by the stack when using a  remote-doctype.
 Here is the [remote-doctype](https://github.com/cozy/cozy-doctypes/tree/master/cc.cozycloud.dacc) that must be used to request the Cozy's DACC server.
+You can also use the one [for developement](https://github.com/cozy/cozy-doctypes/tree/master/cc.cozycloud.dacc-dev).
 To know how to use a remote-doctype from a Cozy app, see the [stack documentation](https://docs.cozy.io/en/cozy-stack/remote/).

 ### Measure format